A Central Limit Theorem for Diffusion in Sparse Random Graphs: Introduction

 \subsection{Main theorems}

-The main result of this paper provides a central limit theorem for the final size of activated nodes.
-Namely, when the degree and threshold sequences satisfy Condition~\ref{cond}, we show that the final size of activated nodes $|\cA^*_n|$ has asymptotically Gaussian fluctuations.
+The main result of this paper provides a central limit theorem for the final size of activated vertices.
+Namely, when the degree and threshold sequences satisfy Condition~\ref{cond}, we show that the final size of activated vertices $|\cA^*_n|$ has asymptotically Gaussian fluctuations.